Outlook for Gold “Hasn’t Looked This Good in a While”, Says Bank of America Strategist

 In the absence of a gold standard, however, Mehta notes that all of the world’s economies have placed themselves on shaky legs, printing massive amounts of money and creating overwhelming deficits and sovereign debts.
 This has resulted in a broad loss of purchasing power that has become more noticeable with each passing decade.

 With so much free-floating money, a return to the gold standard isn’t feasible, as there simply isn’t enough gold to cover the fiat and an attempt to reinstate the tether would expose the malpractices of central banks.
 Yet Mehta notes that an official return is not necessary at all, as gold has already re-assumed its historic role as currency by protecting investors from wealth erosion.
-With gold now peaking in just about every domination, it’s clear that the metal is no longer being treated as a mere hedge or an asset, but rather a liquid assurance that one’s material possessions will remain intact regardless of the damage central bankers might cause.2020, bank of america, coronavirus, federal reserve, gold, gold as investment, gold price, us economy
+With gold now peaking in just about every domination, it’s clear that the metal is no longer being treated as a mere hedge or an asset, but rather a liquid assurance that one’s material possessions will remain intact regardless of the damage central bankers might cause.2020, bank of america, coronavirus, Featured, federal reserve, gold, gold as investment, gold price, us economy